 17.4.2.
 The Bug Description

 A useful error report will include a subject that describes the error concisely, has a brief introduction which explains in greater detail what happened and, ideally, has a small recipe that leads to the error being repeated.

 The summary field, like the subject of an email message, briefly describes the problem.
 For example, a useful error report might have a summary "Gnumeric crashes when saving a file".

 The field titled "Steps to reproduce the bug" should contain a slightly expanded version of the summary giving an overview of the problem and then give a step-by-step example of how to reproduce the problem.
 For example, this field could look like the following:

 This report describes an error which causes Gnumeric to crash during the use of the file save dialog.
 1) Start a new Gnumeric 2) In Cell A1 type "hello" 3) From the "File" menu, select "Save As" => The "Save As dialog" opens up 4) In the file name box, type "my_spreadsheet.gnumeric" 5) Click on the "Save" button => I expected the file to be saved, and to be able to keep working but instead Gnumeric disappeared and the file was never saved. thanks, a user

 17.4.3.
 Product and Component

-The Product should be set to Gnumeric since the GNOME version of Bugzilla is used for all the different programs in the project.
+The Product should be set to Gnumeric since the GNOME version of GitLab is used for all the different programs in the project.